Symphony No. 3 (Beethoven): IV. Finale. Allegro molto – Poco andante – Presto

-The symphony ends with a coda, which takes image on all previous sections and variations of the movement.
+The symphony ends with a coda, which draws on all previous sections and variations of the movement.
 At the end of the coda, there is a "surprise", which is when the dynamic changes from ' on the flute, bassoon, and strings only to ' all of a sudden by a huge crash on the whole orchestra, as the tempo abruptly changes to Presto.
-A flurry of sforzandos appear, and the finale ends triumphantly with three large E-flat major chords on the tutti.
+A flurry of sforzandos appears, and the finale ends triumphantly with three large E♭ major chords on the tutti.

 History

 Beethoven began composing the third symphony soon after Symphony No. 2 in D major, Opus 36 and completed the composition in early 1804.
 The first public performance of Symphony No. 3 was on 7 April 1805 in Vienna.

 Thematic origins

 Beethoven most likely composed the Eroica in reverse order.

 There is significant evidence that the Eroica, perhaps unlike Beethoven's other symphonies, was constructed back-to-front.
 The theme used in the fourth movement, including its bass line, originate from the seventh of Beethoven's 12 Contredanses for Orchestra, WoO 14, and also from the Finale to his ballet The Creatures of Prometheus, Op.
 43, both of which were composed in the winter of 1800–1801.
 The next year, Beethoven used the same theme as the basis for his Variations and Fugue for Piano in E♭ Major, Op.
 35, now commonly known as the Eroica Variations due to the theme's re-use in the symphony.
 It is the only theme that Beethoven used for so many separate works in his lifetime, and each use is in the same key of E♭ major.

-The "Wielhorsky Sketchbook", Beethoven's principal sketchbook for 1802, contains a two-page movement plan in E♭ major that directly follows the sketches for the Opus 35 Variations, which has been identified as being intended for the Third Symphony.
+The "Wielhorsky Sketchbook", Beethoven's principal sketchbook for 1802, contains a 2-page movement plan in E♭ major that directly follows the sketches for the Opus 35 Variations, which has been identified as being intended for the Third Symphony.
 (Note: Lewis Lockwood credits Nathan Fishman as being the first to identify this movement plan as being intended for the Third Symphony.)
 While the movement plan gives no explicit indication regarding the finale, Lewis Lockwood argues that "there cannot be any doubt that Beethoven intended from the start" to use the same theme (and bass of the theme) that he had just fleshed out in the Opus 35 Variations.
 Thus, it is argued that Beethoven's initial conception for a complete symphony in E♭ – including its first three movements – emerged directly from the Op.
 35 Variations.